 Pre-retirement and your hearing health

 One day you’re proudly depositing your first paycheck and seemingly the next you’re ready to begin drawing Social Security.
 No worries.
-You're planning for retirement -- saving enough to pay for living expenses, medical expenses and a little fun, right?
+You're planning for retirement—saving enough to pay for living expenses, medical expenses and a little fun, right?
 Is hearing health on your radar?
 It should be: If we’re lucky, we’ll live long enough to experience age-related hearing loss, also known as presbycusis.
 Treating hearing loss is important, but hearing aids can be expensive and are often an unexpected out-of-pocket expense for retirees.
 Planning now will help keep surprise bills at bay.

 Protect your hearing now

-- Find a hearing healthcare professional and get a baseline hearing evaluation.
-If you don’t have a relationship with a hearing healthcare professional (HHP), now is the perfect time to establish one.
-Visit our directory of hearing centers and read through the patient-verified reviews of those located in your community.
+Find a hearing healthcare professional and get a baseline hearing evaluation.
+If you don’t have a relationship with a hearing healthcare professional, now is the perfect time to establish one.
+Visit our directory of hearing centers and read through the verified consumer reviews of those located in your community.
 Then choose one and make an appointment.
 Hearing evaluations are quick, easy and painless.
 The results will tell your provider how well you’re hearing now and provide the baseline they need to monitor changes in your hearing.

 Protecting your hearing health now will most definitely pay you dividends in retirement.
 And, should you develop hearing loss, resolve to treat it sooner rather than later.
 Those who wait increase their risks of developing other medical issues such as:

 Injury - Untreated hearing loss puts you at greater risk for accidental injury.
 Studies have also found that those with untreated hearing loss are three times more likely to experience tripping and falling.

 Increase risk of developing dementia or Alzheimer’s- Untreated hearing loss is one of the nine risk factors associated with developing dementia.